 Lake Superior State University offers a BS in Fire Science degree program that offers a certification or non-certification academic path.
 Students have the opportunity to apply fire science theory to real-world applications through the school’s required culminating senior project that often coordinates with local communities.

 Lake Superior State University was established, in 1946 as the Salem Normal School.
 Lake State is Michigan’s smallest public institution of higher learning.
-Lake State operates with several campuses located in Escanaba, Gaylord, Petoskey and Dearborn, MI.
-Lake State participates in joint academic programs with two institutions of higher learning in Ontario, Canada — Algoma University & Sault College.
+They operate with several campuses located in Escanaba, Gaylord, Petoskey and Dearborn, MI.
+They also participate in joint academic programs with two institutions of higher learning in Ontario, Canada — Algoma University & Sault College.
 Lake Superior State University is situated near the US-Canadian border.
 As a result, Lake State is home to many Canadian students.

 What We Like: Lake State’s fire science degree program holds the distinction as being the first internationally accredited emergency degree program in the nation.